advimman/lama/README.md

 ## Create your data

-Please check bash scripts for data preparation and mask generation from CelebaHQ section, in case you stuck at one of the following steps.
+Please check bash scripts for data preparation and mask generation from CelebaHQ section, if you stuck at one of the following steps.

 On the host machine: